 The Listener remembers the most recent music that reached it over its signal input - note for note.
 You yourself can determine the size of the memories for audio and Midi data.
-If the memory is full, it will begin to overwrite the data at the beginning, so that a trail of data for the Evaluation(s) is always available.
-If audio and Midi data arrive in the Listener, both are saved so that the relevant information regarding pitch and volume over the course of every individual note can be accessed at any time.
-Thus the audio memory, as opposed to other sampling memories, is exactly informed about the musical content of what is saved.
+If the memory is full, it will begin to overwrite the data at the beginning, so that a trail of data for the Evaluationis always available.
+If audio and Midi data arrive in the Listener, both are analyzed and saved so that the relevant information regarding pitch and volume over the course of every individual note can be accessed at any time.
+Thus the audio memory, as opposed to sampling memories in other applications, is exactly informed about the musical content of what is saved, just like the memory for Midi notes.